lineality/definition_behavior_studies/README.md

-Overview of A Definition Behavior Studies Mnemonic Essay-Instructional Overview updated – 2025.12.28
+Overview of A Definition Behavior Studies Mnemonic Essay-Instructional Overview updated – 2026.01.01

 Definition Behavior Studies is an interdisciplinary area of study, part Computer Science, statistical process analysis, hypothesis testing, Data Science, religious studies, ethics and mindfulness, and AI.

 System and definition behavior studies is the field of study pertaining to the behavior of definitions, in particular collapse behaviors in a context of general system collapse.

 This is an inquiry based approach where we learn by asking questions and where we ask the difficult questions.
-What is the agenda?
+- What is the agenda?
-What are the goals and modus operandi?
+- What are the goals and modus operandi?
-What is the goals-means-method statement (in a project-context, with project-participants)?
+- What is the goals-means-method statement (in a project-context, with project-participants)?

+## Sections:
-1. Part 1: Principles & Concepts of Definition Studies
+1. Part One: Principles & Concepts of Definition Studies
+- statement of agenda and values (as 'we can' statements)
+- Four sections of definition-behavior-studies analysis:
+ -- 1. Value Statements
+ -- 2. Clarification Statements (for contracts)
+ -- 3. Standard Error and Damage Report (in four subsections) -- 4.
+Macro-Model

-2. Implementation of Tools for Doing Projects
+2. Part Two: Implementation of Tools for Doing Projects
-### Conceptual items for the use-case/context for Collaborating on Projects:
+- Conceptual Use-case/Context Items/Areas for Collaborating on Projects:
-- Alignment
+ -- Alignment
-- Hygiene
+ -- Hygiene
-- Coordination & Collaboration
+ -- Coordination & Collaboration
-- STEM & Data
+ -- STEM & Data
-- Production and Productivity
+ -- Production and Productivity
-- Values, Morals, & Ethics
+ -- Values, Morals, & Ethics
-### Project Areas that should be well defined
+- Project Areas that should be well defined
-### Three Questions on Collaboration Tools:
+- Three Questions on Collaboration Tools:
-1. Timeline
+ -- 1. Timeline
-2. Features
+ -- 2. Features
-3. Tools
+ -- 3. Tools

 # Best Practice

 ## Definition Behavior & System Collapse

-## Tools for Project Management (non-collapsing projects)
+## Tools for Projects (non-collapse)
+Projects, and the tools and techniques needed to carry out projects, are more than just good examples of systems and definitions in the real world.
+While STEM may have started without a clear focus on project management and product management and also without even a rough concept of the different areas of STEM, both facilitating projects across STEM areas and facilitating projects themselves will be practical and useful steps for learning, getting things done, and not reverting to a square-one one of impotent ignorance.
+Important areas related to projects include:
-- Alignments
+- Alignment
-- Scope
+- Scope Definition
-- Tasks
+- Task Definition
-- Needs & Goals Definitions (not process reification illusion or goal reification illusion)
+- Needs & Goals Definitions (not process-reification, fantasy-illusion, or goal-reification, that is disconnected from reality)
 - Externalization
+- Decisions & Coordination

 ## Non-Automatic-Learning, Active-Learning, Project-Based Learning:
-'The person who does the articulation does the learning; passive observers do not learn: 'Direct instruction' is backwards."
+- "The person who does the articulation does the learning"
+- passive observers do not learn
+- 'Direct instruction' is backwards

-## Active Learning and Areas Intertwined With Learning: not separate, not sequential
+### Active Learning and Areas Intertwined With Learning: not separate, not sequential
-The rule of thumb that 'The person who does the talking does the learning.' has the right idea but we can and should add more detail to this basic observation that being active and articulating-language is part of learning.
-Here is an example of four areas, which can still be further elaborated on.
+The rule of thumb that 'The person who does the talking does the learning.' has the right idea but we can and should take this pattern further and add more detail to the basic observation that being active and articulating-language is part of learning.
+Here is an example of four areas (which can still be further elaborated on, but four-areas may be a decent starting point):

 1. Articulation and Expression: verbal, written, diagrams, pictorial-visual, etc. (also see input output measures): any communication signal production. (any of myriad categories of signals)